JaxkDev/MCPEToDiscord/README.md

 - Added a better issue template so we can smash even more bugs !
 - Changed some logging colors.

+### Known Bugs:
+- In the poggit release if you use the command /discord send the discord channel will show 'send' in next public release this will be fixed
 If you have a question contact us or create a issue !